tdurgasaranya/STA631.github.io/README.md

 ### Data Feminism learnings:

 - A new feminist approach to data science and AI that challenges existing biases, power imbalances, and inequities in how data is collected, analyzed, and used.

-- Validations that data and algorithms are not gender objective - depends on the priorities, biases, and values of those who create them.
+- Validations on data and algorithms are not objective - they're based on the priorities, biases, and values of those who create them.

 - To include diverse perspectives and lived experiences results in better, more ethical and just data science for society.